Infinitesimal RigidityΒΆ

 Definition 11 (Independent framework)

-A \(d\)-dimensional framework \((G, p)\) with \(G = (V, E)\) is called independent if \(\mathrm{rk} \, R(G, p) = |E|\).
+A \(d\)-dimensional framework \((G, p)\) with \(G = (V, E)\) is called independent if \(\mathrm{rk} \, R(G, p) = |E|\), otherwise it is dependent.

 Definition 12 (Isostatic frameworks)